Spanish breakaway fever dominates Catalan regional vote

 Some Catalans say they will vote for CiU to send a message to Madrid and Europe.
 "I don't like how Spain treats us.
 I am thinking of voting for CiU to support the movement," said Ofelia Sala, a 52-year-old social worker who usually votes for a leftist party.

-Some voters denounce Mas as an opportunist who will soon renew talks with Madrid over taxes, while others suspect his newly-found independence fervour is meant to distract them from spending cuts in hospitals and schools.
+Some voters denounce Mas as an opportunist who will soon renew talks with Madrid over taxes, while others suspect his newly-found independence fervor is meant to distract them from spending cuts in hospitals and schools.

 "Independence won't help us resolve all the issues we have," said Inma Prat, 69, a retired nurse who speaks Spanish with a strong Catalan accent.